-The Federal Trade Commission was also involved in this congressional hearing, and FTC spokesman Frank Dorman said, “What I’ve gathered from attorneys here is that it is legal, however, the agency is not saying that it is legal technically.”
-This statement from the FTC is a bit confusing, but the bottom line is it appears they have concluded that tradelines are not illegal, while at the same time they do not advocate the business.
+The Federal Trade Commission (FTC) was also involved in this congressional hearing, and the spokesman said, “What I’ve gathered from attorneys here is that it is legal, however, the agency is not saying that it is legal technically.”
+This statement is a bit confusing, but the bottom line is it appears they have concluded that tradelines are not illegal, while at the same time they do not advocate the business.

 As a result of this congressional hearing, the Fair Isaac Corporation reversed their stance, saying “After consulting with the Federal Reserve Board and the Federal Trade Commission earlier this year, Fair Isaac has decided to include consideration of authorized user trade lines present on the credit report…”

 The main factor that led to the Fair Isaac Corporation changing their position is the Equal Credit Opportunity Act of 1974 (ECOA) and specifically Regulation B of that statute.
-ECOA prohibits FICO from discriminating based on marital status, and since most financial institutions do not distinguish whether an authorized user is a spouse or not, all authorized user accounts must be considered.
+ECOA prohibits FICO from discriminating based on marital status, and since most financial institutions do not distinguish whether an authorized user is a spouse or not, often, all authorized user accounts are considered.

 Therefore, as this illustrates, there are federal statutes that complicate the legal opposition against tradelines.